KonnorRogers/mrujs/README.md

 All plugins should implement the following interface:

-`plugin.connect()` is for when Mrujs starts.
+`plugin.name` A getter to retrive the name of the plugin `plugin.connect()` is for when Mrujs starts.
 `plugin.disconnect()` a fully reversible way to get rid of any side effects like event Listeners.